 Having a Search Presence

 Many marketers look at SEO as more of an acquisition strategy, but it can also work for relationship management.
 You just need to understand the intent of customers after they buy a product.
 What would they search for after the purchase?
 Maybe they want to know how to use a specific feature or they might want to find new uses for the product.
-You can make sure your business is found by creating SEO content that serves these needs.
+You can make sure your business is found by following the current SEO trends and serving content that meets these needs.

 Build Relationships With Email